Turtlesome/GithubAPI/README.md

 # GitHubAPI
 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The GitHub repository viewer is an application designed to provide a fast overview of essential details about repositories and users.
-It acquires repository information from GitHub's REST API endpoints, utilizing the HTTP protocol for both delivering data to users and fetching data from GitHub.
+The GitHubAPI is an application designed to provide an overview of essential details about repositories and users.
+It acquires repository or user information from GitHub's FastAPI endpoints, utilizing the HTTP protocol for both delivering data to users and fetching data from GitHub.

 <!-- TECHNOLOGIES USED -->
 ## Technologies used